 Pyxis Piano Quartet was founded in 2009 to perform chamber music concerts that include works from the sonata, duo, and trio repertoire as well as traditional and contemporary masterpieces for piano quartet.
 Compelling, engaging and informative, their vibrant performances have become increasingly sought after in the mid-Atlantic region.
 The Philadelphia Inquirer has described Pyxis as “excellent,” and Christine Facciolo (deartsinfo.com) stated in a recent review “balance, ensemble, superb intonation and sensitive interpretation characterized this performance.”

 Pyxis has been heard along the East Coast in concerts from Virginia to Pennsylvania.
-The ensemble’s performances have become a highlight of the Delaware arts scene, and this year the group is in their eighth season in residence at the Delaware Art Museum.
+The ensemble’s performances have become a highlight of the Delaware arts scene, and this year they are in their 9th season as artists in residence at the Delaware Art Museum.
 The 2017-2018 season, the ensemble performed and coached sectionals at the Delaware Orchestral and Chamber Music Institute (with guest artist Arkansas Symphony co-concertmaster Andrew Irvin).
-This season also includes return performances as resident performers at First and Central Presbyterian Church as part of the Market Street Music Festival Concerts at First and Central Church in Wilmington, Delaware, where they have become frequent guests.
+This season also includes return performances as resident performers at First and Central Presbyterian Church as part of the Market Street Music Festival Concert series and as part of the “Celebrate the Arts Series” at Doylestown Presbyterian Church.

 Recent season highlights included return engagements at the Kent Chamber Music Series and the German Society of Pennsylvania, debut appearances at the Annie M. Gaul Concert Series at St. John’s (Hain’s) Church in Wernersville (Pennsylvania) and Concerts on the Square at Philadelphia’s Church of the Holy Trinity.
 Other past notable performances have been at St. Monica’s Church (Berwyn, Pennsylvania); the Delaware Symphony Orchestra Champagne Chamber Series at the DuPont Hotel Gold Ballroom; a benefit concert with the Harmony for Peace Foundation; the Newark (Delaware) Free Library; and recitals as featured artists at the Delaware Chamber Music Festival and at Villanova University.